Krishnannamboothiri2003/EDA_Crime_Project/README.md

 5) City               : Crime occured City
 6) Crime Code         : Unique number based code of each crime done
 7) Crime Description  : How the Crime has done
+8) Victim Age         : shows the age of victims
+9) Victim Gender      : shows the gender of victims
+10) Weapon Used       : which weapon is used for crime
+11) Crime Domain      :
+12) Police Deployed   : number of police investors
+13) Case Closed       : checks the case are closed or not
+14) Date Case Close   : shows the closed date of cases